Janet Clarke: Death and legacy

-Clarke died at Cliveden on 28 April 1909, aged 57.
+Clarke died at her East Melbourne home Cliveden on 28 April 1909, aged 57.
 She had been ill for about a year, suffering from pleurisy, pneumonia, and peritonitis at various times.
 Clarke's funeral was held at St Paul's Cathedral and officiated by Lowther Clarke, the Archbishop of Melbourne.
 Throngs of wellwishers lined the streets during the funeral procession.
 She was buried at the Melbourne General Cemetery next to her husband, who had predeceased in 1897.
 He was succeeded in the baronetage by Rupert Clarke, the oldest son from his first marriage.
 Two of Janet's sons, Russell and Sir Francis, became members of parliament.

+Following her death, Cliveden was sold by her executors for £22,000.

 A memorial fund was established after Clarke's death, the proceeds of which were used to build a memorial rotunda in Melbourne's Queen Victoria Gardens (opened in 1913).